plantphys/gsti/Vignettes/How_to_add_a_dataset.md

-Importantly, the Site\_name has to be consistent with the Site\_name written in the Site.csv file and the SampleID will have to be consistent with the identifier used for the gas exchange and for the spectra as the SampleId will be used to merge all the different data.
+Importantly, the Site\_name has to be consistent with the Site\_name written in the Site.csv file and the SampleID will have to be consistent with the identifier used for the gas exchange and for the spectra as the SampleID will be used to merge all the different data.

 The columns LMA, Narea and LWC do not necessary need to be filled if you don’t have the data.